Olympics: Arshad Nadeem wins javelin gold after record throw – DW – 08/08/2024

 In doing so, Nadeem becomes the first athlete from Pakistan to ever win an Olympic gold medal in an individual event.

+"On August 14, we are going to celebrate our Independence Day, and this is a special gift to the nation from me," Nadeem said when asked by DW what the medal means to him and Pakistan.
+"We will all celebrate this medal together when I'm back in Pakistan."

+Of his record effort, Nadeem said: "When I threw the javelin, I got the feel of it leaving my hand, and sensed it could be an Olympic record."

-Nadeem landed his record effort with his second throw of the night, and nobody else could get close to him after that.
+Nadeem broke the Olympic record with his second throw of the night, and nobody else could get close to him after that.

 India's Neeraj Chopra, Nadeem's nearest challenger, failed to defend his Olympic title.
 He was more than three meters behind, with a best throw of 89.45 meters.